cpra/dlvc2016/assignments/assignment3/spec.md

 -----

 The current leaderboard is [here](https://github.com/cpra/dlvc2016/tree/master/assignments/assignment3/leaderboard.md).
 If you want to know how well you are doing before the deadline, write me a mail with your group ID and the path to the model you want tested.
 I'll use this model and your `test_best_model.py` (both must be in your group's submission directory) to compute the accuracy on the private test set and update the leaderboard.
-As I have to do this manually, you can request this evaluation only three times before the deadline.
+Make sure your code runs on the server before sending me a request.
+As I have to do the evalaution manually, you can request it only three times before the deadline.
 Note that it might take a day or two until you have the result.

 -----

 [Submit](https://github.com/cpra/dlvc2016/blob/master/assignments/general.md) Assignment 3 including the report.
-The deadline is Thu, 26.01., 23:00.
+The deadline is Tue, 31.01., 23:00.